RockefellerArchiveCenter/rockarch.org/README.md

 The repository includes [BackstopJS](https://github.com/garris/BackstopJS) to test visual changes to the site by comparing a set of reference images for different screen sizes.
 Anytime the CSS styles are changed, use BackstopJS to test locally:

 1. Run the site locally.
+2. Run Docker
-2. Run the BackstopJS tests using `backstop test`.
+3. Run the BackstopJS tests in a Docker container using `backstop test --docker`.
-3. Review the results in the browser and look at the diff of any failed tests.
+4. Review the results in the browser and look at the diff of any failed tests.
-4. If the tests looks good, approve them to update the reference image files with the results of the last test using `backstop approve`.
+5. If the tests looks good, approve them to update the reference image files with the results of the last test using `backstop approve`.
-5. Commit any updated reference images to the repository so that future tests will be compared against the most recent images.
+6. Commit any updated reference images to the repository so that future tests will be compared against the most recent images.

-To add or update reference images, edit the scenarios in `backstop.json` and run `backstop reference`.
+To add or update reference images, edit the scenarios in `backstop.json` and run `backstop reference --docker`.

 ## Contributing